Fifth World Cultural Collective

 Why "5th World" ?

-The terms First World, Second World, and Third World were born out of the Cold War—dividing humanity into rigid categories based on political alliances and economic status.
-The term Fourth World was later added to describe Indigenous and stateless peoples/nations.
-We believe that it's time to go beyond these four worlds.
-Humanity must be reevaluated for who we truly are: One people, living on one interconnected world, sharing and sustaining a balanced life in harmony with nature and with one another.The name honors indigenous American traditions, which speak of the Earth and humanity progressing through great eras or worlds.
-Among the Hopi, stories tell of the transition from the Fourth to the Fifth World—a time of great change, and a return to harmony with nature, which some say has already begun.
-The Zuni also speak of emergence through previous worlds, arriving in the Daylight World where humans must live in right relationship with all beings.
-The Diné (Navajo) recount four earlier worlds, each left behind through hardship or imbalance, with the Fifth World representing our present time, an era in which humans must learn, heal, and create beauty and balance, to live in accordance with Hózhó, or Hózhǫ́ǫ́jí The Blessing Way.Nahua/Aztec cosmology also describes five successive eras, culminating in our current age, the Sun of Nahui Ollin, "Four-Motion", or "Universal Movement of the Four Quarters" (all directions).
+The name honors indigenous American traditions, which speak of the Earth and humanity progressing through great eras or cycles of creation and destruction of the world and the sun.
+Among the Hopi, Zuni, Diné (Navajo), and others.In the Nahua (Aztec) cosmologies of precolonial Mexico and Central America, they describe these five successive world eras, culminating in our current age, the Sun of Nahui Ollin, "Four-Motion", or "Universal Movement of the Four Quarters" (all directions).
 The first four Suns ended in catastrophic destruction (jaguars, hurricane winds, fiery rain, and a flood), after which each age was reborn anew.
-Now, under the Fifth Sun of Nahui Ollin, the world is sustained in a delicate balance, and humanity must maintain Teōtl - a Nahuatl term referencing the powerful, dynamic, and ever-present force that permeates all of existence.Many societies have parallel concepts, such as Tao 道, the ineffable - prana, mana, orenda, manitou, and so many others - all terms for the all-encompassing and transformational energy or force connecting all things.In modern scientific terms, this may be akin to Systems or Process Theories, which describe reality as a series of self-replicating processes and interconnected systems, rather than a universe made up of concrete "things", and/or Quantum Field Theory, which no longer sees the universe as an empty space with particles moving through it.
+Now, under the Fifth Sun of Nahui Ollin, the world is sustained in a delicate balance, and humanity must maintain Teōtl - a Nahuatl term referencing the powerful, dynamic, and ever-present force that permeates all of existence.Many societies have parallel concepts, such as Tao , the ineffable - prana, mana, orenda, manitou, and so many others - all terms for the all-encompassing and transformational energy or force connecting all things.In modern scientific terms, this may be akin to Systems or Process Theories, which describe reality as a series of self-replicating processes and interconnected systems, rather than a universe made up of concrete "things", and/or Quantum Field Theory, which no longer sees the universe as an empty space with particles moving through it.
 Rather, that all particles are excitations or disturbances within a set of pervasive, vibrating fields that permeate the totality of time and space.
 Each fundamental particle—like an electron or a photon—is a manifestation of a deeper, underlying field.In Buddhist traditions this formless and interconnected ground of being is called the Dharmakāya धर्म काय - "Dharma Body", which can be understood through the Indra's Net metaphor, of an endless cosmic net with a jewel at each intersection reflecting within itself all the other jewels infinitely.
 This illustrates the principle of pratītyasamutpāda (interdependent co-arising), affirming that the ground of being is Śūnyatā—"Emptiness", often misinterpreted as "Nothingness".
 This actually means all things are empty of an independently arising self that exists without dependence on or relation to its environment.This is the heart of the Fifth World philosophy.
-We are all interconnected and interdependent on everything else.
-To our fellow brothers and sisters we are connected by music, language, art, culture, and so much more.
-To live in a more harmonious balance with our environments and with each other.
+We are all interconnected and interdependent on each other and everything else around us.
+To our fellow brothers and sisters we are connected by music, language, art, culture, and the natural world that enfolds us.

 FEATURED ARTIST